jaunger1999/3350-Presentation/index.md

 ### Team Members

 - Christopher

-Throughout this project, I learned the importance of communication between team members.
+"Throughout this project, I learned the importance of communication between team members."

 - Deep

-Your spunky quote goes here!
+"This project let me learn how to use a version control system efficiently."

 - Jordan
 "I'm really glad I learned about how to make a project maintainable."

-Your spunky quote goes here!

 - Mehrnaz

-Your spunky quote goes here!
+"This project really helped me learn how to best use Android Studio."

 - Simon
 "This project helped me learn how to better structure a codebase."